ChaosGroup/vraymtl_glsl/README.md

 ## Supported features ##

 The implementation supports the following major features:
-- All of the layers (diffuse, reflection, refraction, sheen, coat) in V-Ray 5's VRayMtl are supported and react to direct lighting (from lights such as point or directional) and indirect lighting (from environment)
+- All of the layers (diffuse, reflection, refraction, sheen, coat, thin film) in V-Ray 6's VRayMtl are supported and react to direct lighting (from lights such as point or directional) and indirect lighting (from environment)
 - Glossy reflections and refractions
 - Metalness
 - Anisotropic reflections